f5devcentral/f5-agility-labs-xc/docs/class2/lab5.rst

 **Objective:**

-* Provide summarization of security events
+* Provide summarization of security events.
-* Quickly provide details on how many attacks have happened and mitigation techniques applied
+* Quickly provide details on how many attacks have happened and mitigation techniques applied.

 **Narrative:**

-As ACME corp has continued to protect their web applications, leaders within the organization has made requests for summaries of how ACME's security investments are proctecting the environment.
+As ACME corp has continued to protect their web applications, leaders within the organization has made requests for summaries of how ACME's security investments are protecting the environment.
 ACME corp has made investments in SIEM technologies and F5 Distributed Cloud can export logs to external SIEMs.
-However not everyone in the ACME orgnaization has experience building dashboards and running complex queries.
+However not everyone in the ACME organization has experience building dashboards and running complex queries.
-After speaking with ACME corp's F5 SE, F5 Distributed Console has an AI assistant in the SaaS console that can provide answers quickly using natural language.
+After speaking with ACME Corp's F5 SE, F5 Distributed Console has an AI assistant in the SaaS console that can provide answers quickly using natural language.

 .. note::
    **Expected Lab Time: 10 minutes**

-**Lab 5 Summary-–AI Assistant & Security Operations**: Finally, explore the AI Assistant feature in the F5 Distributed Cloud console to streamline security operations.
+**Lab 5 Summary-AI Assistant & Security Operations**: Finally, explore the AI Assistant feature in the F5 Distributed Cloud console to streamline security operations.
 Instead of manually sifting through logs and events, you’ll use natural language queries to have the AI quickly summarize recent security events, answer questions like “how many attacks were blocked in the last 24 hours,” and even explain specific incidents.
-This lab showcases how AI-driven insights can help validate that your WAF and other protections are working (e.g., how many SQL injection attempts were stopped) and provide management-friendly summaries.
+This lab showcases how AI-driven insights can help validate that your WAF and other protections are working (i.e., how many SQL injection attempts were stopped) and provide management-friendly summaries.
 It underlines the value of an integrated platform where observability and analytics are built in, making it easier to monitor and communicate the application’s security status.

 Task 1: Exploring AI Assistant